AlokMahalka/BuzzTalk_FB_clone/api/README.md

 # BuzzTalk - Backend

 ## Description
- The backend for the application is written using NodeJS, Express
+ The backend for the application is written using NodeJS, Express.
+As for the databse MongoDB is used.

 ## Usage
  After cloning this repository,